Strobesstrobes

 Is automated penetration testing cheaper?

 Yes, per run.
-Automation scales across many hosts at low marginal cost, which is why it's used for continuous coverage.
-Manual testing costs more but delivers depth that automation can't match.
+Automation scales across many hosts at low marginal cost, which is why it is used for continuous coverage.
+Manual testing costs more, often $10k-$40k per engagement, but delivers depth and validated proof automation cannot match.

 What is agentic pentesting?